Skip to content

 Q: Is there someone I can talk to about what I need for admission to UT Arlington?

-A: Yes, UT Arlington Admissions Counselors are available by appointment at the Office of Undergraduate Recruitment, Davis Hall, Room 123.
+A: Yes, UT Arlington Admissions Counselors are available by appointment at the Office of University Recruitment, Davis Hall, Room 123.
 To make an appointment, call 817-272-2090.

 For more information, visit the Office of Financial Aid and Scholarships.